Why Architects are Choosing Steel School Doors

 Take a look at a nearby school and you’ll most likely see steel doors on the exterior.
 But you’d have to venture inside to spot the latest trend: more and more schools are opting for steel doors there too.

 Why?
 Because steel is tough as… well, steel, and can withstand the flurry of abuse that kids unleash on doors every day.
 The old knock on steel doors was that they looked too industrial.
 Nowadays manufacturers offer custom finishes, stile & rail designs, embossments, and even elegant woodgrain stains to make them attractive.

-Few places have doors more prone to abuse than schools.
+Few doors are more prone to more abuse than school doors.
 Kids throw their backpacks against them, bang on them, kick the doors open and slam them shut.
 Teachers and maintenance staff roll carts into doors and wedge them open with chair legs or broom handles.
 Steel provides superior resistance to this relentless abuse because it is naturally strong and durable.

-Steel’s inherent strengths make it the perfect door material for schools.
+Steel’s inherent strengths make it the perfect material for school doors.

 - weather resistance

 - easy to remove graffiti from properly finished door